sgaraycoa/run_analysis/README.md

 ##run_analysis

-This repo has two files.
+This repo has three files.
 First, an R script with the code to tidy a raw dataset from the Human Activity Recognition Using Smartphone project from the University of California Irvine.
 There are two tidy data sets produced. "data" and "tidydata" which is a "summary" with the average results from "data" by subject and activity type.
 The second file is a codebok explaining the variables in the dataset.